Cloud server configurations

 Suitable for high-load web applications, network services, game servers, and other applications that require high network bandwidth while transferring large amounts of data.

-Arbitrary line configuration can be configured in the pool segments ru-3b, ru-7a and ru-7bIn arbitrary configurations, any resource ratio can be selected within the available values.
+Custom configuration line can be configured in the pool segments ru-3b, ru-7a and ru-7bIn custom configurations, any resource ratio can be selected within the available values.

 The lineup configurations are only available with support for running cloud servers with dedicated cores.